 The people I've seen get stuck — really stuck, not just between jobs but stuck in their thinking — almost always stopped being curious about something specific.
 They got good at a thing and then defended their expertise instead of building on it.
 Curiosity is the antidote to that.
 It keeps the surface area of what you're learning larger than the surface area of what you already know.

 I'm good at being curious about ideas.
-I'm still learning to be as curious about people — not in a clinical way, but in the patient, unhurried way that lets someone actually show you who they are instead of who they're presenting as.
+I'm just as curious about people — but the version that matters is patient and unhurried, the kind that lets someone actually show you who they are instead of who they're presenting as.
 The best listeners I know have this quality.
 They seem genuinely interested in what you're going to say next, which makes you want to say something worth hearing.